Is your kitchen floor tough enough to handle daily wear and tear?

 - Modern and traditional design

-- Budget-conscious remodels requiring durability
+- Budget-conscious remodels require durability

 - Highly durable with superior scratch and impact resistance